New Online Platform Dedicated to Amputee and Limb Difference Community Launches for Limb Loss Awareness Month

-In honor of Limb Loss and Limb Difference Awareness Month, prosthetics and orthotics manufacturer, Ottobock, has launched Movao, an online platform dedicated to the amputee and limb difference community.
+AUSTIN, Texas, April 01, 2022 (GLOBE NEWSWIRE) -- In honor of Limb Loss and Limb Difference Awareness Month, Ottobock has launched Movao, an online platform dedicated to the amputee and limb difference community.
 Filling a void within the community and creating a safe, accessible space to seek local and global peers, Movao allows users from all over the world to connect, share experiences, and learn from each other.

-"Movao brings a unique opportunity for the limb difference community to connect, collaborate, and continue their journey," says Aaron Holm, Executive Director of Wiggle Your Toes, Manager of Consumer Engagement at Ottobock, and bilateral, above knee amputee.
-"It's a safe space that eliminates the static of social media.
-People like me, someone that depends on prosthetics for daily activity, can unleash the power of community in ways that aren't possible via traditional social media."
+"Movao brings an incredible and unique opportunity for the limb difference community to connect, collaborate and continue with their journey," says Aaron Holm, Executive Director of Wiggle Your Toes, Manager of Consumer Engagement at Ottobock, and bilateral, above knee amputee.
+"It is a safe space that eliminates the static of social media.
+People like me, individuals that depend on prosthetics for daily ambulation and activity, now have the ability to unleash the power of community in ways that are not possible on traditional social media channels."

 Including features like local and global live feeds, event planning, forums, and so much more, Movao is a one-stop shop for the amputee and limb difference community to meet like-minded individuals who share interests and hobbies across the globe.